sony/esstra/core/README.md

 # ESSTRA Core

-ESSTRA Core intervenes in compilation and embeds information about all source and header files involved in compilation as metadata in the resulting binary file.
+ESSTRA Core intervenes in compilation to gather information about all source and header files involved in compilation and embed it as metadata in the resulting binary file.

 ## Status of This Version

 ESSTRA Core is being developed on Ubuntu 22.04 with GCC 11.4.0 installed on a x86\_64 PC.

-This version of ESSTRA Core has a feature to embed a list of the absolute paths of all source and header files involved in compilation into a binary file as metadata.
-Each source and header file's SHA-1 hash is embedded as well.
+This version of ESSTRA Core creates an ELF section `esstra_info` in the resulting binary file of compilation with GCC.
+This section contains information about all files involved in compilation, including the full path and SHA-1 hash.

-Note that the specifications and features of ESSTRA Core, the data formats and content of the metadata, as well as the input/output specifications of each tool are tentative and may change in the future versions.
+Note that the specifications and features of ESSTRA Core, including the name of the ELF section, the data formats, and content of the metadata as well as the input/output specifications of each tool are tentative and may change in the future versions.

 ## How to Build and Install